GinYoshida/Udacity_CarND_P5_Vehicle_Detection/writeup_report.md

 <img src="./for_report/Fig1_1_3-ag.png" alt="image" width="128px"/>

- These process was done with "enviroment_setup.py"
+ These processes were done with "enviroment_setup.py"

 ## 1.2 Feture extraction
 ### Description for HOG

-The parameter turning was done with the checking by my eyes.
+The parameter turning was done to detect the difference of the object with my eyes.
 Default parameters are:
+ - Orient:9
+ - pix_per_cell:2
+ - cell_per_block:2

 But it is hard to recognize the difference between vehicle and non-vehicle images.
-Then, I increase the number of XXXX step by step.
+Then, I increase the number of the pix_per_cell and cell_per_block step by step.
 Once I recognize the difference of HOG image between vehicle and non-vehicle image, I stop to tune it.
-The purpose of HOG feature should be to shape of the object.
-Therefor, I tuned the parameters which allow me to recognize the shape difference.
+Updated parameters are:
+- Orient: 9
+- pix_per_cell: 5
+- cell_per_block: 3

 __Fig1.2.1 HOG image example__
 ![alt text][image4]

  Note: Need update the image with low resonance.

- The grayscale was used to compute the HOG features.
+ About the color space, the grayscale was used to compute the HOG features.
  Becuase, Grayscale represents the shape of the object same as a single channel of a color image.
  Fig1.2.2 shows the comparsion between HOG images with Grayscale and L channel of HLS.
  I assumed that it is equivalant and Grayscale is enough.